 The goodwill arising from the acquisition of \$3,637,493 is attributable to expected future income and cash-flow projections and other intangible factors that do not qualify for separate recognition.
-Goodwill is not expected to be deductible for tax purposes.
+Goodwill will not be deductible for tax purposes.

 Maritime Naturals